3stacks/react-omnislider/readme.md

 - onChange (Function | Optional) -
 - onFinish (Function | Optional) - Callback for when the slider stops moving

+## options

+For a list of all options, see the omni-slider docs - [here](https://github.com/pricelinelabs/omni-slider)

 ## onStart, onChange, onFinish

 All of these functions return the positions of the left and right in an object.